-What happens if my student becomes ill or has specific problems/concerns during orientation?
+What happens if my student becomes ill or has specific problems/concerns during Ignition?

-Students attending orientation will be assigned to small groups led by our experienced OL's (Orientation Leaders).
-If your student becomes ill or has a problem during orientation, he/she should notify a student leader who will contact an orientation staff person for instructions.
+Students attending Ignition will be assigned to small groups led by our experienced IL's (Ignition Leaders).
+If your student becomes ill or has a problem during Ignition, he/she should notify a student leader who will contact an Ignition staff person for instructions.
 Your student should also call or text message you if the problem is serious.
 Please make sure each of you have a cell phone that is fully charged.

 Will I participate in my student’s advising session?